-What Is a Drawdown in Trading and How to Stop Making It Worse
+Revenge Trading: What It Is and How to Stop Doing It

 A drawdown is the peak-to-trough decline in your account.
 Most traders make it worse by changing how they trade.
 Here's what recovery actually looks like.